FarronF/limerick-council-meetings/meetings/2018/06/28-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th May 2018.md

 rural areas of the County.
 Following a general discussion on the issues involved, the Elected Members

-agreed to submit the following Notice of Motion to the next full Council meeting:--- 5
+agreed to submit the following Notice of Motion to the next full Council meeting:
+---
+5

 **“We will move at the next meeting that due to the lack of construction of local authority**